Kavango Region: Transport

 There was a particular dearth of north-south roads in the Region, apart from the Rundu-Grootfontein main road.
 Rundu has a small airstrip to accommodate medium-sized tourist or cargo aircraft in daylight only.
 The poor condition of the roads and the long distances had a negative effect on tourism; this situation was improved by the completion of the Trans–Caprivi Highway.
 A major highway connecting Rundu to western Kavango and the Ohangwena Region is under construction.

-Oil exploration

-ReconAfrica, a petroleum exploration company headquartered in Canada, has obtained exploration licenses for more than 13,600 square miles of land in Kavango Region of Namibia and in Botswana.
-In January 2021 ReconAfrica announced the start of drilling operations on the first exploration well.
-Environmental activists have expressed concern that ReconAfrica’s plans for its test wells have not been properly vetted through Namibia’s environmental review process, however ReconAfrica and both the governments of Namibia and Botswana have stated that the company's activities have followed due process and that no fracking will occur.
-ReconAfrica’s drilling area is in the Kavango West region which contains a multicountry conservation park, six locally managed wildlife reserves, and one UNESCO World Heritage site, however the drilling license does not include any of these protected areas.